Chemistry and Biochemistry - Research and Projects

-Dr. Thomas Arruda, assistant professor
+Dr. Thomas Arruda, associate professor

 Energy is a major scientific, economic and societal challenge.
 Our current demand for fossil fuels is problematic for reasons that include environmental destruction and long-term supply inadequacies.
 Clean, renewable alternatives must be developed to mitigate these issues.

 Our research involves fundamental and applied investigations into materials that are relevant to renewable energy alternatives, such as fuel cells and batteries.
 Fuel cells are electrochemical reactors that produce energy during chemical reactions, while batteries are storage facilities that can be used with other clean alternatives such as wind and solar.

 With fuel cells, we primarily focus on the electrocatalysts that facilitate the chemical reactions that produce energy.
 For example, proton exchange membrane fuel cells require platinum catalysts that work well but limit their viability due to high cost.
 Cheaper alternatives will create a paradigm shift in power for electric vehicles and other industries.
 We are investigating alternatives to platinum for use in fuel cells, not only for vehicles but other applications such as space and technological applications.

 With batteries, we focus on large-scale batteries that can leverage power to the grid during times of low output from renewable sources, or store energy when renewables are not needed by the grid.
 One variety is the redox-flow battery, which is similar to fuel cells but is usually simpler and does not require catalysts.
 We investigate factors that affect the performance of these batteries, such as flow dynamics and electrochemical kinetics.